EStog/QuantityEr/README.md

 # QuantityEr
-A program to obtain results amounts of complex queries to GitHub.
+A program to obtain results amounts of complex queries to GitHubrf4rde